varlardohaeris/emacs-archives/melpa/sayid-readme.txt

-Sayid is a debugger for clojure.
-This package, sayid.el, is a client for the sayid nrepl middleware.
+Sayid is a debugger for Clojure.
+This package, sayid.el, is a client for the sayid nREPL middleware.

 To enable, use something like this: